spacewalkerjp/stablediffusion_AUTOMATIC1111_WebUI_setup_for_vast.ai/README.md

    *  #GPUs : `1X` (if the instance has multi GPUs, the current version of Stable Diffusion uses only 1X GPU.)

 # Setup procedures
-1. Starging a instance based on the above `Instance configuration`.
+1. Start a instance based on the above `Instance configuration`.
+2. Wait until the instance loads the docker image and starts up.
+(5 minutes at the fastest, 20 minutes at the longest)
+3. Push the `>_ CONNECT` button and copy the `Direct ssh connect` command.
+   * ex) ssh -p 40017 root@AAA.BBB.CCC.DDD -L 8080:localhost:8080